fortinet/fortigate-autoscale/core/README.md

-# Fortigate Autoscale - Core
+# FortiGate Autoscale - Core

 `fortigate-autoscale/core` contains the core logic used to handle autoscaling groups of FortiGate VM instances in various cloud platforms.
 The provided classes are extended for each cloud platform in the neighbouring modules.